1983 Code of Canon Law: Authenticum charismatis

 On 1 November 2020, Pope Francis issued the motu proprio Authenticum charismatis whereby canon 579 was amended to state that diocesan bishops of the Latin Church are required, for validity, to receive the prior permission of the Apostolic See before issuing a decree of erection of a new religious institute of diocesan right.
 The vacatio legis was until 10 November 2020.

 Spiritus Domini

 The motu proprio Spiritus Domini was released on 11 January 2021; it changes the Code of Canon Law (canon 230 §1) to state that the instituted ministries of acolyte and lector are open to "lay persons", i.e. both men and women, instead of previously "lay men".
 This change, Francis says, acknowledges a "doctrinal development" that has occurred in recent years.

 Pascite gregem Dei

 The apostolic constitution Pascite gregem Dei changed the book VI.
 Its changes took effect on 8 December 2021.

 Competentias quasdam decernere

-The motu proprio Competentias quasdam decernere issued 15 February 2022 changed some canons.
+The motu proprio Competentias quasdam decernere issued 15 February 2022 changed 10 canons.